Getting started

 For more details about bug scrubs, see the Bug Scrubs section of this Handbook.

-Contribute to the Performance Lab plugin
+Contribute to the Performance Lab project

 In addition to shipping code and conducting code reviews, we also can always use help with non-code-related tasks, including: